ajuram/promise-java/README.md

 @see <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise">
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise</a>

-This Android Promise Library slightly different than the native Javascript Promise.
+This Android Promise Library is slightly different than the native Javascript Promise.
-This promise object has two imprtant method i.e. `resolve()` and `reject()`, whenevey you done, your process just call resolve or reject function based on resultant value.
+This promise object has two imprtant method i.e. `resolve()` and `reject()`, whenever you are done, your method just call resolve or reject function based on resultant value.
 The resultant value will be automatically passed as argument to the followng `then()` or `error()` function.